 Mandatory Final Exam

-The purpose of the final exam is to assist in validating that students have demonstrated mastery of key course concepts and standards.
-The final exam, unto itself, is not the sole determiner of student achievement; however, students are required to take a final exam in all FLVS Global School courses in order to be eligible for course credit.
+The purpose of the final exam in 6 through 12 courses is to assist in validating that students have demonstrated mastery of key course concepts and standards.
+The final exam, unto itself, is not the sole determiner of student achievement; however, students are required to take a final exam in all Global School courses in order to be eligible for course credit.

 AP Course Policy